jeyabalajis/aws-certified-sa-pro-notes/docs/data_engineering/data_engineering.md

 (use Athena if the queries are sporadic instead)

-> You can configure Amazon Redshift to automatically copy snapshots (automated or manual) of a cluster to another AWS Region
+> You can configure Amazon Redshift to automatically copy snapshots (automated or manual) of a cluster to another AWS Region through feature **Enable Cross-Region Snapshots**

 ### DocumentDB